Workstation Sink Buying Guide - 6 Design Details That Matter Most

 - Dino Rachiele

-- 3 days ago
+- 6 days ago

-- 4 min read
+- 9 min read

 Here are the five details that matter most.

-Because the moment you try to rinse a sheet pan, wash a large cutting board, or clean cookware after a serious meal, you’ll know immediately whether the sink was designed by someone who cooks or someone who sells sinks.
+The moment you try to rinse a sheet pan, wash a large cutting board, or clean cookware after a serious meal, you’ll know immediately whether the sink was designed by someone who cooks or someone who sells sinks.

 2. Corners, Welds, and the Build Quality You Can’t Fake

-But the real difference between a premium sink and an “expensive-looking” sink is build quality, especially in the corners.
+But the real difference between a premium sink and an “expensive looking” sink is build quality, especially in the corners.

 Corners are where strength is proven.
 They are also where water, debris, and grime love to hide when the geometry is wrong or the fabrication is rushed.

 A sink should feel seamless, solid, and cleanable.
 If a sink relies on shortcuts in the fabrication process, those shortcuts show up later as hard-to-clean seams, weak points, and edges that never quite feel right.
+The welding on our corners was so unusual that it earned us a private invitation to tour the Blue Origin facility.
+Read about the experience here.

-3. Real Workstation Function vs. Accessory Gimmicks
+3. Real Workstation Sink Function vs. Accessory Gimmicks

-It should not turn your sink into a cluttered storage bin of accessories you never use.
+A workstation sink should make you more efficient and more organized in the kitchen.
+It should not turn your sink into a cluttered storage bin of accessories you rarely touch.

 A smart workstation setup helps with: